-Your target audience is sick and tired of interruptive ads.
+Your target audience is sick and tired of disruptive ads.
 They want something more valuable, rich and actionable.
-The content has to be digestible information, whether it’s presented in the form of an article, a blog post, an infographic, video, memes, podcasts, or short reports.
+The content has to be digestible information, whether it’s presented in the form of an article, a blog post, an infographic, a video, memes, podcasts or a short report.

 No matter what business model you’ve chosen online, original and engaging content is still king.
 However, the way Google serves your web pages and content to the target audience significantly differs from how it did so in the past.

 You need to develop a content marketing strategy and join the 27% of B2C entrepreneurs who aim to achieve a high ROI through their written content marketing plans.

 These days, thanks to the Hummingbird algorithm change, when a user types a keyword (search query) into the search engine, Google uses over 200 ranking factors to determine and rank the most relevant results.

 The algorithm still uses keywords, but there is something more powerful – searcher intent – more on that later in this article.